tkachenkoas/spring-http-client-configuration-and-testing/Part 5 - Setting hard limit on a request and failing fast.md

   will just behave normally (but will allow us to configure the amount of data it will return and whether it will be compressed).
 - send all the requests to the controller via [Toxiproxy](https://github.com/Shopify/toxiproxy) that will introduce network misbehavior.
 And this is where we'll introduce mutations to see how the configuration of http client can protect us.

 ## Application & test setup

 We have a simple controller that will return a list of products.
 The controller has two endpoints:

-- `/responses` that will return a list of products as a JSON string (but not as application/json).
-And the only mime-type that supports compression according to config is `application/json`.
+- `/responses` that will return a list of products as a text/plain string that is a JSON (but not as application/json).
+  And the only mime-type that supports compression according to `server.compression.mime-types` is `application/json`.
 - `/compressed-responses` that will return a list of products as a JSON string with `application/json` mime-type.

 ```